Lemoncode/react-promise-tracker/readme.md

 Full examples:

-> NOTE: If you are going to modify the following examples in Codesanbox, you must first do a fork
+> NOTE: If you are going to modify the following examples in Codesandbox, you must first do a fork

 - 00 Basic Example: minimum sample to get started.
   - [Stackblitz](https://stackblitz.com/github/lemoncode/react-promise-tracker/tree/master/examples/00-example-basic)